virteal/Inox/README.md

 In this example `:nth` _renames_ the TOS (Top Of the Stack).
 It is necessary to do so because verb `fib` uses `_nth` to get it's parameter.
 That's a different verb _protocol_ than the ones of the previous definitions of `fib`, it's the `named parameters` protocol.

-Words often name their result.
+Verbs often name their result.
 That way, it becomes easy to get theses results later on from the data stack.
 Syntax `( ... )something` makes it easy to rename a single result.

 When a verb returns multiple results, it should name each of them to respect the _named protocol_, this is just a convention however.